inceptchain/testingscript/README.md

 ASSUMPTIONS:
 1) the dex folder and HODL2_patch1 folder are in the same directory
-2) we all have the same network-config.js file if not line 24-26 in startUITest.sh will need to reflect the correct "private" address locations for HODLDEX_PROXY address, HTETHUSD address, and HTOKENRESERVE_PROXY address
+2) we all have the same network-config.js file if not line 24-26 in startUITest.sh will need to have the correct "private" address line numbers for HODLDEX_PROXY address, HTETHUSD address, and HTOKENRESERVE_PROXY address

 In HODL2_patch1/migrations/2_deploy_contracts.js